-This ex movie theatre-turned-club in Trastevere is fast becoming one of Rome’s most frequented venues.
-Come by on Thursdays to listen to live music jam sessions and don’t miss out on Friday tribute nights, led by the resident band.
+This ex-movie theatre-turned-club in Trastevere is one of Rome’s most popular venues.
+Come by on Thursdays to listen to live music jam sessions, and don’t miss out on Friday tribute nights, led by the resident band.
 On Saturdays, strut your stuff on the dance floor while Italian and international artists play R&B, soul, funk and jazz.
 Alcazar also has a restaurant, so fill up on creative Italian dishes before the dancing begins.

 Clubbing might not be what Rome is best known for, but trust us, it should not be underestimated.
 Italians have always loved a good party, even back during the Roman Empire when they indulged in lavish feasts and Bacchanalia gatherings.